cliffano/cmdt/README.md

     cmdt run <dir>

-Debug exit code and output of failing tests:
+Debug exit code and output of failing tests, temporary directory will be logged and won't be removed at the end of the execution:

     cmdt run --debug <file>.cmdt <dir>